Landmark Theatres

 Landmark Theatres is a movie theatre chain founded in 1974 in the United States.
 It was formerly dedicated to exhibiting and marketing independent and foreign films.
 Landmark consists of 34 theatres with 176 screens in 24 markets.
-It is known for both its historic and newer, more modern theatres.
-Helmed by its President, Kevin Holloway, Landmark Theatres is part of Cohen Media Group (as of 2018).
+Landmark Theatres is part of Cohen Media Group (as of 2018).

 History

 1970s

 Landmark Theatre Corporation began as Parallax Theatres and was founded in 1974 by Kim Jorgensen with the opening of the Nuart Theatre in Los Angeles, the Sherman in Sherman Oaks, the Rialto in South Pasadena, and the Ken in San Diego.
 Steve Gilula and Gary Meyer became partners in 1976, as the chain expanded as Landmark.